bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### Component Creation Date `required`

 A best estimate of when the component was created.
-Currently strapi only has a date picker, if the content managed is unsure of the exact realease date the closest month is fine.
+Currently strapi only has a date picker, if the content manager is unsure of the exact realease date the closest month is fine.

 ### WhyShouldIUseThis `3 required`

-### Number of Functions Performed NOT SURE HOW TO DO THIS
+Three of these components are needed on each CoCo to advertise it's best features.
+It has three fields:

+- Icon: An icon representing the motivation (e.g. a clock for time saving)
+- Heading: Eye catching headline of a few words.
+- Details: Slightly longer text giving more details.

 ### ServiceLevelSupport `1 required more possible`

+Details about support provided for the component.

 ### Additional Technical Information `1 required more possible`

+Directs interested parties to other technical docs.
+Two fields

+- Header: Text describing the technical info.
+- Link: A url link to the documentation.

 ### Requirements and Restrictions `1 required more possible`

+Directs interested parties to other any additional documentation about requirements and restrictions.
+Two fields

+- Header: Text describing the documentation.
+- Link: A url link to the documentation.

 ### Get Started URL `required`

+A url that links to the components 'get started' documentation.

 ### Get started steps `optional`

+Optional richtext that allows content manager to list steps to getting started using markdown.

 ### Support Contact `1 required more possible`

+A required component for contacting the component's support.
+It has two fields:
+- Header: a description of the contact (e.g. Support managed through githup issues)
+- PhoneURLorEmail: a phone number, website, or e-email contact.